The People of APeopleBusiness?

 A specialist in global resourcing/HR change, and HR technology implementation and transformation leadership, who ‘opened up’ about his personal mental health experience, and war on his OCD, in People Management Magazine in August 2016.

 The article stimulated the creation of the Mental Health in Business LinkedIn Group and Mental Difference at Work overt and covert questioning community on Rungway, plus a host of opportunities to support seminars, conferences and initiatives to raise awareness of mental health in the workplace.

-Creator of the HERO Mental Health Readiness and ENABLE Mental Difference Models and a serial blogger on industry and mental health matters, Colin is passionate about being open, to support others and inform businesses how to best embrace and harness the power of mental difference.
+Creator of the HERO Mental Health Readiness and ENABLE Mental Difference Models and a serial blogger on industry and mental health matters, Colin is passionate about being open, to support others and inform businesses how to best target and remedy workforce stress, and embrace and harness the power of mental difference.

 Colin is a Patron of the Shaw Mind Foundation, which exists to support those suffering from mental illness and their families.
 He is also passionate about HeaducationUK’s crusade to make mental health education in schools and colleges compulsory.
 If you are interesting in supporting these, please contact Colin directly.

 A seasoned business professional who has been a CEO/MD for over 20 years in the SME technology, services & recruitment sector.
 Company transformation and value creation have been at the core of his work.
 He now provides strategic advice and support for Strategic Planning, Exit Planning & Operational Execution.

 Paul has a long history of raising money for charity and giving back to the local and professional communities.
 He is an active member of the Worshipful Company for Information Technologists in the City of London and the Institute of Directors.
 His voluntary work includes over 25 years of fundraising activities, creating industry support groups for ex-armed forces personnel and homeless people seeking employment.